-The best business networking apps make it easy to make professional connections to help improve your business prospects.
+The best business networking apps make it simple and easy to find and maintain professional and business contacts online.

 The advent of the internet has been a boon to business networking - it's no longer the case that you have to wait to make business contacts at events and conferences, you can now connect with them online.